 - When the driver refused to submit to a test to determine the alcohol concentration when driving a commercial motor vehicle; or

 - Under any of the normal DUI laws that apply to drivers of non-commercial vehicles.

 Click here to read more about our Recent Case Results in DUI Cases.

 Contact an experienced DUI Lawyer in Tampa to discuss any case for operating a commercial motor vehicle or holding a commercial driver's license while DUI.
 The consequences for a DUI in a commercial vehicle or by a CDL holder are serious.

 Don't wait too long.
-You only have 10 days after you arrest to protect your driver's license from a suspension and your commercial driver's license from a disqualification.
+The CDL holder in Florida only has ten (10) days after your arrest for DUI to protect the driver's license from a suspension and the commercial driver's license from a disqualification.
 The attorneys at Sammis Law Firm in Tampa, FL, can help you with both.

 Florida Alcohol Laws Specific to Commercial Vehicles under 322.62

 The Florida statutory presumptions of impairment that apply to blood or breath alcohol results do not apply to commercial vehicle alcohol offenses.
 However, the prosecutor can still bring a prosecution for DUI under Section 316.193, even if the defendant was driving or in actual physical control of a commercial vehicle.